bartvandebiezen/css-conventions/README.md

 ### Names of variants (within a rhythm) for selectors or variables should follow 'city block sizes'

-- A city block size can be part of a name (e.g. line-height-200) or can be a BEM modifier (e.g. color-gray--200).
+- A city block size can be part of a name (e.g. 'line-height-200' without a number has no meaning), or can be a BEM modifier (e.g. color-gray--200).
 Use one hyphen when it is part of the name, use two hyphens when it is a modifier.
 - The standard variant of a pattern gets the modifier '100'.
 - There are two standard variants: with and without a number.
 Especially useful when you start patterns without variants and you have to add variants later on in a project.
 You don't want to change all the names in your project.
 - Smaller variants get the modifiers '90', '80', '70',…